The Crazy Thing About Website Migrations

 My number 1 tip when it comes to website migrations

 If you’ve decided to undertake a migration, it’s your responsibility to document and tell people the root reason behind a migration.

 If it’s your client that’s just told you they are planning a migration, it’s your responsibility to find out the root reason for the migration.
 You’ll also be able to plan a lot more effectively if you think about the migration beyond the channel of work that you’re contracted to.

-If you have something to add to this article or you have any questions about migrations that you’d like to discuss with me, hit the live chat button on this screen or email email@example.com.
+If you have something to add to this article or you have any questions about migrations that you’d like to discuss with me, email email@example.com.

 If you'd like to nominate a guest for the podcast (self-nomination is also ok!) or have a suggestion for a topic that you'd like to see us cover, please get in touch using the form below: